Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

+- Houston and its opponents have gone over the current 44.5-point total in four of 10 games (40%) this season.

-- Houston and its opponents have combined to score more than 44.5 points in four of 10 games this season.
+- New York has combined with its opponents to score more than 44.5 points in six of 10 games this season.

-- The two teams combine to average 32.8 points per game, 11.7 less than the total in this contest.
+- The combined points per game average of the two teams, 32.8, is 11.7 points fewer than Sunday's over/under.

-- This contest's over/under is 14.6 points lower than the 59.1 these two squads combine to give up per game in 2020.
+- This contest's total is 14.6 points under the 59.1 these two squads combine to give up per game in 2020.

-- The average total in Texans games this season is 45.2, 0.7 points more than Sunday's total of 44.5.
+- The Texans and their opponents have scored an average of 45.2 points per game in 2020, 0.7 more than Sunday's total.

 - In 2020, games involving the Jets have averaged a total of 44.2 points, 0.3 fewer than this game's set over/under.